bihealth/sodar-core/docs/source/dev_project_app.rst

     # ...
     return [
         PluginSearchResult(
-            'category': 'all',  # Category ID to be used in your search template 'title': 'List title',  # Title of the result set 'search_types': [],  # Object types included in this category 'items': [],  # List or QuerySet of objects returned by search )
+            category='all',  # Category ID to be used in your search template title='List title',  # Title of the result set search_types=[],  # Object types included in this category items=[],  # List or QuerySet of objects returned by search )
     ]